hoax/ExecutionGraph/README.md

 	}
 }
 ```
+* _dependsOn_ takes a list of tasknames this task depends on
+* _action_ is simply a closure defining the code to be executed by this task

 The created graph can then be checked for deadlocks using the method _checkForDeadlocks_, which will return collection of tasks causing errors..
 ```groovy